 Ask one of our hosts for a map and start exploring our fascinating inner city village on foot (or bike), keeping an eye out for points of interest and landmarks along the way.
 We have a few favourites to suggest, like a zigzag walk through little leafy laneways and hidden staircases of our neighbourhood down to the water, or a wharf-to-wharf walk around Jones Bay Wharf and Darling Harbour.

 You can even make a day of your walking adventure, starting at historic Pyrmont Bridge and following the shoreline west to make your way over and up to Anzac Bridge, stopping at Zebra Lounge for breakfast, exploring Rozelle and Balmain before coming back via the Sydney Seafood Market for some of Sydney’s freshest fish and chips for lunch.
-Then onwards via the city to Chippendale where you can circle the lake at Victoria Park, and pop into a few galleries like the White Rabbit Gallery where you can immerse yourself in Chinese contemporary art, before heading back to Pyrmont for a sundowner at one of the many local historic pubs or a rum cocktail at pirate-themed Peg Leg just around the corner from the hotel.
+Then onwards via the city to Chippendale where you can circle the lake at Victoria Park, and pop into a few galleries like the White Rabbit Gallery where you can immerse yourself in Chinese contemporary art, before heading back to Pyrmont for a sundowner at one of the many local historic pubs.

 Pick the perfect picnic spot